 Sometimes you are just looking for fun, and the Kickstand bells hit that criteria.
 These classic bells come in over 15 different colors to perfectly fit your bike.
 They won’t settle with a boring noise either as these bells produce a fun “ring ring” sound.
 They fit most handlebars, and would make a great addition to your commuter bike.
 You can view all the colors of the Kickstand Bells on Amazon.

 This is a traditional bell (on Amazon) for those of you who are looking for something that is cheap and works.
 Nothing magical about this bell other than the fact that people will turn their heads when they hear its ding.
 It will fit on most bikes and will work with any budget.
 This tiny bell comes in silver and gold.

 A classy bell that you can get in copper or brass.
 Depending on how far back you pull the lever will determine the volume.
 At full volume it is LOUD, but can also be softer if you are in need of a more polite bell ring.
 It is more costly compared to other bells, but it is top quality.
 Very easy installation as well.
 View the details for the Crane Suzu bell at Amazon.

 Portland Design Works Alexander Graham Bell

 Portland Design Works decided to create a bell that bypasses the handlebar altogether.
 This bell attaches to the steerer tube (see photo above).
 This frees up space on your handlebars for those of you who like to keep your handlebars clutter free.
-It is made of solid brass, and has a pleasant ring to it.
+It is made of solid brass, is easy to install, and has a pleasant ring to it.
 See more details at Amazon.